 The pudding mix I used is German made and available online.
 In Europe, it is available in any food shop and is largely used.

 If you have an extra half an hour to spare, I explain how to make pudding from scratch and use fresh products in my Tiramisù recipe.
 The only difference is that you will not need to add mascarpone for this tart recipe.

 Of Tarts and Puddings

 There is a bit of a culinary debate over the origins and proper making of tarts.
 Although the Greeks and Romans have made something similar in antiquity, tart baking has evolved and changed through the ages.

-Today’s recipe apparently has the beginnings in the kitchen of the Tatin sisters, French hotel owners in the XIX century.
-Busy as they were (wow, lack of time seems to have been a problem always!), one of the sisters forgot to add dough to her pie.
-She added it later during baking and thus invented the upside-down pie.
+Today’s recipe has its beginnings in the kitchen of the Tatin sisters, French hotel owners in the XIX century.
+Busy as they were (wow, lack of time seems to have been a problem always!), one of the sisters forgot to add dough to her pie – she added it later during baking and thus invented the upside-down pie.
 Mistakes create masterpieces; what can I say?

 A tart can have a crusty base or a fluffy sponge filled/topped with what I have always called pudding – essentially, a vanilla cream made by boiling egg yolks, sugar, corn/potato starch and milk together.
 Some call it custard, but I will stick with pudding.

-I prefer a fluffy sponge because I can use syrup to make it moist, adding flavour to the tart.
+I prefer a fluffy sponge because I can use syrup to moisten it, adding flavour to the tart.
 On rare occasions, if no children are involved in tasting, I replace the syrup with liquor and get an even better boozy fruit tart.